 - Redwoods Whakarewarewa Forest Big-timber mountain biking for older kids in Rotorua.

-- Hahei Beach The classic NZ summer beach.
-On the Coromandel Peninsula.
+- Hahei Beach, Coromandel Peninsula The classic NZ summer beach.

-- Ngarunui Beach Learn to surf on gentle Waikato waves in view of lifeguards.
+- Ngarunui Beach, Raglan Learn to surf on gentle Waikato waves in view of lifeguards.

 - Mt Maunganui Sand and surf for the kids, cafes and bars for the oldies.

-- Hot Water Beach Dig your own hot pool in the Coromandel sand (but check the temperature).
+- Hot Water Beach, Coromandel Peninsula Dig your own hot pool in the sand (but check the temperature).

 - Kiwi Birdlife Park, Queenstown Spot a kiwi and myriad squawking birds.

-- Akaroa Dolphins Watch dolphins from a catamaran, in the company of a wildlife-spotting dog.
+- Akaroa Dolphins, Akaroa Watch dolphins from a catamaran, in the company of a wildlife-spotting dog.

-- West Coast Wildlife Centre, Franz Josef Meet the world's rarest kiwi and tuatara (pint-sized dinosaurs).
+- West Coast Wildlife Centre, Franz Josef Meet the tuatara (pint-sized dinosaurs).

-- Zealandia, Wellington Twittering birds in the predator-free Wellington hills.
+- Zealandia, Wellington Twittering birds in predator-free hills.

-- Royal Albatross Centre Watch little penguins waddle ashore at dusk from Pilots Beach on the Otago Peninsula.
+- Royal Albatross Centre, Otago Peninsula Watch little penguins waddle ashore at dusk from Pilots Beach.

 Culture with Kids